 Adjudicator’s fees

-The Adjudicator is entitled to be paid for adjudicating a payment dispute—
+The adjudicator is entitled to be paid for adjudicating a payment dispute—

-the amount, by way of fees and expenses, agreed between the Adjudicator and the parties to the adjudication; or
+the amount, by way of fees and expenses, agreed between the adjudicator and the parties to the adjudication; or

-if no amount is agreed, the amount, for fees and expenses, that is reasonable having regard to the work done and the expenses incurred by the Adjudicator.
+if no amount is agreed, the amount, for fees and expenses, that is reasonable having regard to the work done and the expenses incurred by the adjudicator.

-The Claimant and Respondent are jointly and severally liable to pay the Adjudicator’s fees and expenses.
+The Claimant and Respondent are jointly and severally liable to pay the adjudicator’s fees and expenses.

 The Claimant and Respondent are each liable to contribute to the payment of the

-Adjudicator’s fees and expenses—
+adjudicator’s fees and expenses—

-in the proportions the Adjudicator decides; or
+in the proportions the adjudicator decides; or

-if the Adjudicator has not so decided—in equal proportions.
+if the adjudicator has not so decided—in equal proportions.

-The Adjudicator is not entitled to be paid any fees or expenses for the adjudication if—
+The adjudicator is not entitled to be paid any fees or expenses for the adjudication if—

-the Adjudicator fails to deliver an adjudication decision either within the time required under SOP Clause 26(2) or at all;
+the adjudicator fails to deliver an adjudication decision either within the time required under SOP Clause 26(2) or at all;

-the Adjudicator resigns during the course of the adjudication; or
+the adjudicator resigns during the course of the adjudication; or

-the Adjudicator becomes ineligible to act as the Adjudicator pursuant to SOP Clause 33 or under the adjudication rules of the adjudicator nominating body.
+the adjudicator becomes ineligible to act as the adjudicator pursuant to SOP Clause 33 or under the adjudication rules of the adjudicator nominating body.

 However, sub-clause (4) does not apply if the adjudication is terminated pursuant to SOP Clause 25(1)(b) or (i).

-For the purposes of sub-clause (4), the Adjudicator will not be regarded to have failed to deliver an adjudication decision if:
+For the purposes of sub-clause (4), the adjudicator will not be regarded to have failed to deliver an adjudication decision if:

-the Adjudicator refuses to deliver the adjudication decision to the parties to the adjudication pursuant to SOP Clause 26(2) until its fees and expenses are paid; or
+the adjudicator refuses to deliver the adjudication decision to the parties to the adjudication pursuant to SOP Clause 26(2) until its fees and expenses are paid; or

-the Adjudicator has delivered the adjudication decision to the adjudicator nominating body within the time required under SOP Clause 26(2), but the adjudicator nominating body fails to deliver the adjudication decision to the parties to the adjudication within the time required under SOP Clause 26(2) or at all.
+the adjudicator has delivered the adjudication decision to the adjudicator nominating body within the time required under SOP Clause 26(2), but the adjudicator nominating body fails to deliver the adjudication decision to the parties to the adjudication within the time required under SOP Clause 26(2) or at all.

-For the avoidance of doubt, the Adjudicator has the power to decide their fees and expenses after termination of an adjudication under SOP Clause 25 save and except where the adjudication is terminated on any of the grounds set out in SOP Clause 35(4).
+For the avoidance of doubt, the adjudicator has the power to decide their fees and expenses after termination of an adjudication under SOP Clause 25 save and except where the adjudication is terminated on any of the grounds set out in SOP Clause 35(4).

 Matters to be considered in deciding fees

-This SOP Clause applies if the Adjudicator is making a decision about the proportion of the Adjudicator’s fees and expenses to be paid by the Claimant and Respondent under SOP Clause 19(1)(j).
+This SOP Clause applies if the adjudicator is making a decision about the proportion of the adjudicator’s fees and expenses to be paid by the Claimant and Respondent under SOP Clause 19(1)(j).

-In making the decision, the Adjudicator may consider the following matters—
+In making the decision, the adjudicator may consider the following matters—

 the relative success of the Claimant or Respondent in the adjudication;